808080/reporting-tool/README.md

 - CSV and Excel formats support
 - File validation and verbose feedback
 - Data representation as a scatter chart and a table
+- Routes protection and intuitive workflow (impossible to get lost)
 - Multipage application with 100% server side rendering (like back in good ol' times)

 ## Run with Docker